drchrispinnock/cheatsheets/ed.md

 # ed cheatsheet

+## Scope

+This is a quick guide to *ed*, the original Unix line editor used by the folks to write Unix code and probably C. There were no monitors in those days!
+Please see [Ed] Ed Mastery for all the details in modern prose.

 ## Commands

 ```
+# Writing the file to the stdout
 ,p		- output the file
 ,n		- output the file with line numbers
 A,Bn
-A,Bp	- between lines A and B
+A,Bp	- between lines A and B (0 beginning of file, $ end of file)
 ,pl		- for all above, l will add $ the end of line to see whitespace

+# Editing, moving, deleting
 a		- append at the current line
 Aa		- append at line A
 i		- insert before the current line
 Ai		- insert before line A
 c		- change the current line
 Ac		- change line A
 .		- exit editing mode

+d   	- delete line
+A   	- delete line A
+A,Bd	- delete lines A to B

 u		- undo previous (next undo is redo)

+AmB		- move line A to after line B
+AmB

+A,Bj	- join lines A to B to one line
+AtB	    - copy line A to after line B
+A,BtC	- copy lines A,B to after line B

+# Files
+Ar	file	- read file and append it after line A
+W file    - "save as", save a copy of the file to file
+A,BW file - save lines A to B to file

+# Bookmarks
 kA		- bookmark the current line as A
 'A		- go to the bookmark

-AmB	- move line A to after line B

 ```

 ## Starting ed